icecreamaddict/meow-/README.md

 𝜗𝜚 minor ( under 16! )

-𝜗𝜚single ( not looking foward to date )
+𝜗𝜚 single ( could be looking foward to date , depends. )

 𝜗𝜚 im  a very professional annoying person and a yapper so i might yap your ears off